 Additionally, it should be noted that you will be solely responsible for obtaining a visitor's visa if one is required for you to attend the mandatory in-person orientation at the start of the program.

-Applications for the 2023 cohort will open September 1, 2022.
-To be considered for admission, a complete application - including all necessary materials, transcripts, and the required statistics exam - must be submitted by the deadline on February 1, 2023.
+Applications for the 2025 cohort will open Fall 2024.
+To be considered for admission, a complete application - including all necessary materials, transcripts, and the required statistics exam - must be submitted by the application deadline.

 Final admission decisions are released to eligible applicants via email in late March every other year in odd years (2023, 2025, etc.)